Art Gallery

 As part of its cultural mission towards all artistic disciplines, the Capitol Theatre has created a professional exhibition space in its lobby.
 Upwards of 100,000 patrons visit the Capitol annually to attend a wide variety of performances and events, making it an ideal location to showcase regional visual artists.

-Alisa Arsenault - May to July 2025
+Chelsea Gauvin - May to July 2026

-Erica Beyea - August to October 2025
+Andrea deBruijn - August to October 2026

-Opening: August 13, 2025
+Opening: August 11, 2026

-Opening: November 3, 2025
+Opening: November 2, 2026

 Located at 811 Main Street, the Capitol Theatre is a restored heritage property and operates as a multi-purpose arts centre.
 Upwards of 100,000 patrons visit the Capitol annually to attend a wide variety of performances and events, making it an ideal location to showcase the work of regional visual artists.
 The exhibit space measures approximately 50 ft x 5 ft and is equipped with directional (movable) lighting and track hanging system.
 Exhibits must be ready to hang and holes cannot be made in the walls.